-Working with teenagers, teachers and parents to give them the opportunity to understand how a degree can enhance their life, and that careers in the land based sector are not just about farming.
+Working with young people, teachers and parents to give them the opportunity to understand how a degree can enhance their life, and that careers in the land based sector are not just about farming.

-Expanding the 'Land Based Careers' taster courses by providing financial support for attendees, and running additional one day courses for specific schools and colleges to promote opportunities available including specific programmes in Business and Property which may appeal to our non-traditional student.
+Expanding residential and one/half-day activities by providing financial support for attendees from target areas, and running additional one day courses for specific schools and colleges to promote opportunities available including specific programmes in Business and Property which may appeal to our non-traditional students.